ConnorJamesLow/recake/README.md

 ```

-## Features
+## Commands
- - `add source`: cache code files and directories for later.
+ - `add`: Cache code files and directories for later.
- - `copy`: copy a cached source to a new destination.
  - `clip`: Add the contents of a stored file to the clipboard.
+ - `copy`: Copy a cached source to a new destination.
+ - `ls`: List added code sources.
+ - `open`: Open a source in file explorer or the default editor.
+ - `rm`: Delete an existing source.
+ - `update`: cache code files and directories for later.

 ## Wishlist / TODO
 Remake is still in early stages of development.
 Here are some things that could make it better: